ubirch/verifiable-health-records/README.md

 ## Governance/Open Source

 > All major parts used in this project are published as OSS Software under Apache Licence 2.0.
-The UBIRCH protocol can be found [here](https://github.com/ubirch/ubirch-client-go), the UBIRCH Go-client which is used to anchor lab-results can be found here.
+The UBIRCH protocol can be found [here](https://github.com/ubirch/ubirch-client-go), the UBIRCH Go-client which is used to anchor lab-results can be found [here](https://github.com/ubirch/ubirch-protocol).
+The UBIRCH verification Widget that can be used to verify a lab-result can be found [here](https://github.com/ubirch/ubirch-verify-widget).